MartyrPher/GetGlam/README.md

 ----------------------|--------
 `NumberOfAccessories` | The number of accessories added by the content pack.

-All accessories need to be added to the same `accessories.png`, Get Glam only supports one `accessories.png`.
+All accessories need to be added to the same `accessories.png`, Get Glam only supports one `accessories.png` per content pack.

+Note: Get Glam can add up to 1024 accessories including default accessories from different Get Glam content packs.

 ### Bases
 The player can swap between farmer bases that content packs provide.